Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Endings/Bureaucracy/Old Fellows Society Luncheon.md

 -  Group members and members of similar organizations assume she’s just as corrupt as they are.
 This counts as a Minor Tie.
 -  She gains Backing 2 in that organization.
 -  She waives Excellencies’ mote costs to reduce the target number of Bureaucracy, Lore, and Socialize rolls involving her organization, similar groups, or the subject matter of their official business.
 -  Underling Invisibility Presence applies to group members and members of similar organizations even if they don’t consider themselves her superior; such characters don’t need an Intimacy to resist with Willpower.
+## Reset
-Reset: Once per story unless reset by accomplishing a major character or story goal through bureaucratic or business acumen or by abusing the privileges of one’s office.
+Once per story unless reset by accomplishing a major character or story goal through bureaucratic or business acumen or by abusing the privileges of one’s office.
 Reckoners can reset it by fulfilling an auspicious prospect.